NHL Standings Predictions: Preseason Edition

 4) Carolina Hurricanes

 ANALYSIS: The Hurricanes have been wrongfully pegged as a breakout team for a few years now, held back by subpar goaltending despite posting some of the league’s better underlying numbers.
 Rod Brind’Amour has taken over as head coach and will look to push Carolina into the playoffs while maintaining that strong possession game.
 Adding Dougie Hamilton on defence and inserting Andrei Svechnikov and Martin Necas as talented rookie forwards might be the push that the Hurricanes needed.
 Those three will certainly move the needle to some degree for Carolina, which boasts one of the league’s better defence corps.
 However, the goaltending remains a weakness with the tandem of Scott Darling and newcomer Petr Mrazek among the league’s worst.
 I have Carolina getting edged out by Buffalo for the second wild-card spot in the East, but that was a close call between two teams with suspect goaltending.
 I do think one of those teams will break through this season and it might be whichever one makes a move to shore up its goaltending.
-Howard should be available in Detroit, but the big fish belongs to this next team.
+Howard should be available in Detroit, but the big fish in net belongs to this next team.

 5) Columbus Blue Jackets

 ANALYSIS: This Columbus roster has contender written all over it — arguably a top-10 (top-five?) team on paper across the whole league — but I’m sensing potential disaster.
 No, it has nothing to do with another Ryan Murray injury — that was to be expected, sadly.
 The fact Seth Jones will miss at least a month with a sprained knee while Zach Werenski is coming off a shoulder surgery with limited training is much more concerning.
 But, for me, it’s all about Artemi Panarin and even more importantly Sergei Bobrovsky being in contract years and putting Jarmo Kekalainen in a very difficult spot as the trade deadline approaches, especially with the Blue Jackets being in this daunting division and facing another potential (likely?) first-round exit.
-Kekalainen can’t afford to get nothing in return for his two best players, not after watching Tavares walk away from the Islanders.
+Kekalainen can’t afford to get nothing in return for his two best players — not after watching Tavares walk away from the Islanders.
 That distraction will be looming large — it will be the elephant in the room — for a Columbus team that has been streaky in recent years.
 Those questions aren’t going to go away and we all know John Tortorella is a strong personality, so this season could go off the rails in a hurry if and when the Blue Jackets start skidding.
 If Panarin and Bobrovsky were locked up and fully committed, this wouldn’t be a concern and Columbus would be a playoff lock, but I have a feeling both will be gone by the deadline and the Blue Jackets will be fading from relevance as a result.
 Kekalainen and Tortorella could both be gone following the season too.
 How’s that for a hot take?
 Now watch Columbus win the Cup and successfully re-sign both its stars!

 6) New Jersey Devils